 But there is an important nuance here, which I think is sometimes missed.
-Because in almost every case, these women and their families are not actually declining the intervention completely; they are saying that they do not want to have it routinely, or unless they need it.
+Because in almost every case, these women and their families are not actually declining the intervention completely.
+They are saying that they do not want to have it routinely, or unless they need it.

 But, whatever we decide on that one, wouldn’t it be great if we could take the next step.
 What if we could expand the discussion and our vocabulary further?
-To indicate that many of those who are seen by some as declining intervention are actually actively seeking individualised care which might well include deciding to have those very same interventions, but on a deployed-when-needed rather than routine basis?
+To indicate that many of those who are seen by some as declining intervention are actually actively seeking individualised care which might well include deciding to have those very same interventions, but on a used-when-needed rather than routine basis?